91Ʒ

 Ohio State University College of Medicine

-Practical Guide for Disease-Modifying Management of Children and Adolescents with SCD
+Practical Guide for Disease-Modifying Medication of Children and Adolescents with Sickle Cell Disease

 Medical College of Wisconsin